SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 amber, we both now recognize it 80+ years later as chillingly familiar and frighteningly applicable.

-We'll get to John (and, for that matter, Hank's) resolution below.
-But for the moment, let's just sit with the uncomfortable problem.
+We'll get to John's (and, for that matter, Hank's) resolution below.
+But for the moment, let's just sit with the uncomfortable feelings.

 <img src="{{ site.baseurl }}/images/2022-05-22-greens-asymmetry-science-1.jpg" width="400" height="186" alt="Gould @ Science: The Great Asymmetry" title="Gould @ Science: The Great Asymmetry" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 They both reminded me of an old essay by Stephen Jay Gould, "The Great